-As a speaker, you want to command attention and deliver your message so that it hits home.
+As a keynote speaker, you want to command attention and deliver your message so that it hits home.

 Your website should do the exact same thing.

-Here’s an in-depth rundown of some of the best speaker websites online.
+Here’s an in-depth rundown of some of the best professional speaker websites online.
 We’ll highlight why we chose each one and the key takeaways you can use for your own speaker website.